Pakistan: Drug firms head for closure amid economic crisis – DW – 03/02/2023

 Medicine shortage

-Pharmaceutical companies have also complained that scores of ships and containers carrying raw materials and medical devices imported from China, Europe and the United States are stuck at seaports due to payment delays caused by dollar shortages on the market.
+Pharmaceutical companies have also complained that scores of ships and containers carrying raw materials and medical devices imported from China, Europe and the US are stuck at seaports due to payment delays caused by dollar shortages on the market.

-Pakistan's prime minister had formed a committee two months ago to look into the issues of the pharmaceutical industry but it has yet to meet medicine manufacturers.
-Meanwhile, the deepening medicine crisis threatens patient care as well as hundreds of thousands of jobs.
+Pakistan's prime minister formed a committee two months ago to look into the issues of the pharmaceutical industry but has yet to meet medicine manufacturers.
+Meanwhile, the deepening crisis threatens patient care as well as hundreds of thousands of jobs.

 Shortages of medicines and pharmaceutical products have been reported across Pakistan.